tshort/openmodelica-javascript/README.md

 - Compile `expat` using `emcc`.
 I don't think I made any changes, just `emconfigure configure` then `emmake make`.

+The `expat` and `SimulationRuntime` code is included in this repository.
+These subdirectories are not needed to compile code, but they may be useful for recompiling the libraries with Emscripten.
+Note that the `om_SimulationRuntime_c` subdirectory needs to be in the `openmodelica/SimulationRuntime/c` directory structure.

 ## Status